 Last Updated on by

 Quick Pickled Red Onions add the perfect tangy crunch to tacos, tostadas, grain bowls, and so much more.
-They take less than 10 minutes to make and only need to rest for 30 minutes before they’re ready to eat.
+They take just about 50 minutes to make and only need to “pickle” for 30 minutes before they’re ready to eat.

 About Quick Pickled Red Onions

 If you look in my fridge on any given day, there is a 95% chance that you’ll find a jar of these Quick Pickled Red Onions.
 I’m so addicted to them and crave the tangy crunch on just about everything from tacos to grain bowls to eggs to casseroles.
 They brighten up any dish and invigorate leftovers!
 Since we’re just a two person home, we live off leftovers and it’s amazing how a few rings of these crispy and crunchy Quick Pickled Red Onions will bring a little zip to something I’m bored with eating.They’re the perfect condiment to keep in the fridge to sprinkle on top of absolutely everything.
 You’re going to love having a jar of these Quick Pickled Red Onions around!

 A few pantry staples and a few red onions is all you’ll need for this recipe:

 - Two types of clear vinegar.
 I always use plain old distilled white vinegar and another clear vinegar like rice wine vinegar (my favorite!), white balsamic vinegar, or white wine vinegar.
 I’ve also used apple cider vinegar and red wine vinegary in a pinch.
 Avoid super flavorful dark vinegars, like balsamic.
 The best vinegars to use are the ones you already have in your pantry.

 - Kosher salt.
 A classic ingredient in a pickling solution.

 - Sugar.
 Or use honey, agave, or coconut sugar if you prefer to not use sugar.